Central simple algebra

 For example, the complex numbers C form a CSA over themselves, but not over the real numbers R (the center of C is all of C, not just R).
 The quaternions H form a 4-dimensional CSA over R, and in fact represent the only non-trivial element of the Brauer group of the reals (see below).
+Finite-dimensionality is essential to the definition: for instance, for a field F of characteristic 0, the Weyl algebra $F[X,\partial_X]$ is a simple algebra with center F, but is not a central simple algebra over F as it has infinite dimension as a F-module.

-Given two central simple algebras A ~ M(n,S) and B ~ M(m,T) over the same field F, A and B are called similar (or Brauer equivalent) if their division rings S and T are isomorphic.
+By the Artin–Wedderburn theorem, a finite-dimensional simple algebra A is isomorphic to the matrix algebra M(n,S) for some division ring S. Given two central simple algebras A ~ M(n,S) and B ~ M(m,T) over the same field F, A and B are called similar (or Brauer equivalent) if their division rings S and T are isomorphic.
 The set of all equivalence classes of central simple algebras over a given field F, under this equivalence relation, can be equipped with a group operation given by the tensor product of algebras.
 The resulting group is called the Brauer group Br(F) of the field F. It is always a torsion group.